MicrosoftDocs/patterns-practices/patterns-practices/reference/regionactiveawarebehavior-class-mspp-regions-behaviors.md

 Remarks
 -------

-<span id="remarksToggle"></span> This class can also sync the active state for any scoped regions directly on the view based on the [SyncActiveStateAttribute](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.syncactivestateattribute).
+ This class can also sync the active state for any scoped regions directly on the view based on the [SyncActiveStateAttribute](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.syncactivestateattribute).
 If you use the [Add(Object, String, Boolean)](https://msdn.microsoft.com/library/microsoft.practices.prism.regions.region.add(system.object%2csystem.string%2csystem.boolean)) method with the createRegionManagerScope option, the scoped manager will be attached to the view.

 Inheritance Hierarchy
 ---------------------